thekhushalsingh/AI-Kata-Sweet-Shop-Management-System/README.md

 ---

-##🤖 My AI Usage
+## 🤖 My AI Usage
 **AI Tools Used**
--ChatGPT (OpenAI)
+- ChatGPT (OpenAI)
 **How I Used AI**
--Designing API structure and database schema -Debugging Prisma transaction and foreign key issues -Generating initial boilerplate for controllers and tests -Improving UI/UX ideas and frontend structure
+- Designing API structure and database schema
+- Debugging Prisma transaction and foreign key issues
+- Generating initial boilerplate for controllers and tests
+- Improving UI/UX ideas and frontend structure
--Guiding Test-Driven Development workflow
+- Guiding Test-Driven Development workflow

 **Reflection**
-AI helped speed up development and resolve complex issues efficiently.
+- AI helped speed up development and resolve complex issues efficiently.
 All business logic, validations, and architectural decisions were carefully reviewed and finalized manually.
 AI was used as a supporting development tool, not as a replacement for engineering judgment.

 ## 🧪 Test-Driven Development (TDD)